-OVERACTIVE BLADDER When you feel the need to go and go right NOW, you may be dealing with an Overactive Bladder.
-If you cannot control the urge and leakage occurs, that is what makes it incontinence.
+When you feel the need to go and go right NOW, you may be dealing with an Overactive Bladder, or Urge Incontinence.
+If you cannot control the urge and bladder leakage occurs, that is what makes it incontinence.
 The good news is, in many cases this is a treatable condition and not merely something you have to deal with because of age.
 Click to read more.

-STRESS URINARY INCONTINENCE A problem that affects both men and women, Stress urinary incontinence (SUI) occurs because of weak pelvic floor muscles and/or a deficient urethral sphincter.
+A problem that affects both men and women, Stress urinary incontinence (SUI) occurs because of weak pelvic floor muscles and/or a deficient urethral sphincter.
 This weakness can cause the bladder to leak during exercise, coughing, sneezing, laughing, or any body movement that puts pressure on the bladder.
-SUI often shows up after childbirth and menopause in women while prostate cancer treatment, such as radical prostatectomy, can trigger it in men.
-To learn more about how SUI can affect men and women differently, visit these links: Male Stress Urinary Incontinence and Female Stress Urinary Incontinence.
+Stress urinary incontinence often shows up after childbirth and menopause in women while prostate cancer treatment, such as radical prostatectomy, can trigger it in men.